ccs-amsterdam/amcat4/README.md

 env/bin/nosetests
 ```

+Please make sure to run these tests before making any commits!

-(obviously, feel free to place your virtaal environment in any other location, this is just how I set things up)
+(obviously, feel free to place your virtual environment in any other location, this is just how I set things up)